Photograph manipulation: Political and ethical issues

 Some ethical theories have been applied to image manipulation.
 During a panel on the topic of ethics in image manipulation Aude Oliva theorized that categorical shifts are necessary in order for an edited image to be viewed as a manipulation.
 In Image Act Theory, Carson Reynolds extended speech act theory by applying it to photo editing and image manipulations.
 In "How to Do Things with Pictures", William J. Mitchell details the long history of photo manipulation and discusses it critically.

+Photo manipulation is largely considered a useful tool in modern political campaigning and photo manipulations are oftentimes used to amplify political messages and undermine political opponents.
+For example, on January 6, 2020, US Rep. Paul Gosar (R-Ariz.) tweeted a photo of US President Barack Obama shaking hands with Iranian President Hassan Rouhani, with the caption "The world is a better place without these guys in power."
+It was pointed out that this meeting never took place and in reality was a doctored photo of a meeting between President Obama and Indian Prime Minister Manmohan Singh.
+Gosar was criticized for attempting to spread disinformation.
+The photo had also been previously used in a 2015 advert for Senator Ron Johnson.

+In 2023, the organizers of Dublin Pride were accused of "intentionally doctoring photos" to push "propaganda" when they posted an altered image from a 1983 protest, in which the slogan "Trans rights are human rights" was added to a sign carried by a demonstrator.
+A spokesman for Dublin Pride defended the change, saying that the "practice of altering iconic images for campaigns is a common practice".
+The altered image was ultimately removed from the Dublin Pride website.

 Use in journalism

-A notable incident of controversial photo manipulation occurred over a photograph that was altered to fit the vertical orientation of a 1982 National Geographic magazine cover.
-The altered image made two Egyptian pyramids appear closer together than they actually were in the original photograph.
+A notable controversy was the alteration of a photograph to fit the vertical orientation of a 1982 National Geographic magazine cover.
+The altered image made two Egyptian pyramids appear closer together than they were in the original photograph.
 The incident triggered a debate about the appropriateness of falsifying an image, and raised questions regarding the magazine's credibility.
 Shortly after the incident, Tom Kennedy, director of photography for National Geographic stated, "We no longer use that technology to manipulate elements in a photo simply to achieve a more compelling graphic effect.
-We regarded that afterwards as a mistake, and we wouldn't repeat that mistake today."
+We regarded that afterward as a mistake, and we wouldn't repeat that mistake today."

 There are other incidents of questionable photo manipulation in journalism.
 One such incident occurred in early 2005 after Martha Stewart was released from prison.
 Newsweek used a photograph of Stewart's face on the body of a much slimmer woman for their cover, suggesting that Stewart had lost weight while in prison.
 Speaking about the incident in an interview, Lynn Staley, assistant managing editor at Newsweek said, "The piece that we commissioned was intended to show Martha as she would be, not necessarily as she is."
 Staley also explained that Newsweek disclosed on page 3 that the cover image of Martha Stewart was a composite.